 EU nationals living in the UK faced a June 30, 2021 deadline for applying for residency — as did Britons living in several EU countries.

 New arrangements for Northern Ireland have been the source of early post-Brexit tension, exacerbated by a row between the UK and the EU over coronavirus vaccines.
 Anger among unionist communities over new trading arrangements contributed to a spate of rioting in early April.

 There have been calls for the Northern Ireland Protocol — part of the EU-UK divorce deal setting out a framework for post-Brexit operations — to be renegotiated.

 The Protocol tries to reconcile the UK's freedom to diverge from EU rules and standards, with the political imperative of keeping the land border with the Irish Republic open.
 It effectively creates a regulatory border between Britain and Northern Ireland, which remains aligned to EU Single Market rules and follows the EU customs code.

 New red tape demands on certain goods entering Northern Ireland from the British mainland have led to disruption and some shortages since January 1.

-Tensions became exacerbated in late January when the European Commission moved to control vaccine exports amid a crisis over supplies.
+In late January when the European Commission moved to control vaccine exports amid a crisis over supplies.
 To include transport over the border from the Republic of Ireland to Northern Ireland, the Commission briefly proposed invoking emergency provisions under Article 16 of the Protocol, which allows either side to override parts of the deal.